DataFire/Integrations/integrations/generated/slack/README.md

 #### Input
 * input `object`
   * exclude_members `boolean`: Exclude the `members` from each `group`
+  * cursor `string`: Parameter for pagination.
+Set `cursor` equal to the `next_cursor` attribute returned by the previous request's `response_metadata`.
+This parameter is optional, but pagination is mandatory: the default value simply fetches the first "page" of the collection.
+See [pagination](/docs/pagination) for more details.
   * token `string`: Authentication token.
 Requires scope: `groups:read`
+  * limit `integer`: The maximum number of items to return.
+Fewer than the requested number of items may be returned, even if the end of the list hasn't been reached.
   * exclude_archived `boolean`: Don't return archived private channels.

 #### Output